NDevTK/cel/docs/gen/host.md

 | Type | `string` |
 | Required | This field is required.
 It is an error to omit this field. |

 The image to use.
 It's a gs://path.
+The image file can be a compressed file.
+The following types are supported:
+  .tar.xz

 ### `user_name` {#NestedVM.user_name}